 Sell the Reader on Your Query Letter

-In a pitch letter, you’re not just selling the reader on the hook of your story or how marketable it might be, you’re also selling them on your story itself.
+When you’re describing plot in a query letter, you’re not just selling the reader on the hook of your story or how marketable it might be, you’re also selling them on your story itself.

 Here, we don’t know if the father is going to be the main secondary plot (giving it a darker, more contemporary realistic shade despite the tattoo element), or the boyfriend (giving it a more romance flavor), or the softball rivalry (making me think it’s going to be a school-heavy story).
 If I’m left to reassemble the pieces of Emma’s situation in my own head, I could find three very different books in there.

 Structure the Pitch, Don’t Ask the Agent to Do the Work

 That’s a problem.
 You want to not only give us the elements of your story but arrange them in such a way that your plot pitch shines, guiding the reader even more into the specific world and events of your unique novel.
 A successful example of describing plot in a query letter would go like this:

 Just as her abusive father is on his way out of the family, Emma discovers an uncomfortable secret: that tattoo she got over spring break is giving her the ability to see people’s futures.
 And she doesn’t like what it forecasts for her relationship with Rufus when she predicts his cheating on her at prom.
 From there, it’s one catastrophe after another, especially as she races against time to best her softball rival before the last game of the year determines who gets a coveted scholarship.
 As her power predicts doom and gloom for everyone around her, Emma has to do everything she can to secure her own future.